This guide is for the days after a relapse has turned into repeated porn use.

 • What was missing from your recovery structure that allowed a multi-day return?

-A binge usually points to a structural weakness in your recovery setup, not a willpower weakness, a design weakness.
+A binge usually points to a structural weakness in your recovery setup.

 Common structural gaps: